You are hereAdvanced Cannabis Growing Techniques

-Skip intro and jump straight to tutorial on how to super crop marijuana instructions.
+Skip intro and jump straight to tutorial on how to super crop cannabis instructions.

 What You Need to Super Crop Marijuana:

 by Keef Treez "The Defoliator"

 Defoliation is an extreme marijuana growth control technique.
 It's not to be done lightly by beginners.

 In fact, the topic of defoliation is one of the most controversial subjects in the marijuana growing field.
 People on both sides defend their position vehemently.